Mexico: At least one killed in 7.4-magnitude earthquake in Oaxaca

 People remain outside buildings in Mexico City during the earthquake.
 Photograph: Alfredo Estrella/AFP via Getty Images

-A powerful earthquake of magnitude 7.4 struck the coast of southern Mexico on Tuesday, killing at least one person, buckling paved roads, and sending people fleeing their homes into the streets.
+A powerful earthquake of magnitude 7.4 struck the coast of southern Mexico on Tuesday, killing at least one person, buckling paved roads, and setting off a tsunami in nearby Pacific coastal areas.

+The country’s seismological service said a tsunami on the Oaxaca coast was ongoing, with the sea level having risen 60cm at Huatulco beach, a popular destination for US and Canadian tourists.

-Mexico’s civil protection agency recommended that residents move away from the coastline to avoid a possible tsunami.
-Videos on social media showed the ocean’s water receding in Oaxaca, a mountainous state that is home to coffee plantations, beach resorts, and Spanish colonial architecture.
+Mexico’s civil protection agency recommended that residents move away from the coastline.
+Videos on social media had earlier shown the ocean’s water receding in Oaxaca, a mountainous state that is also home to coffee plantations and Spanish colonial architecture.

-“We couldn’t walk... the street was like chewing gum,” said Miguel Candelaria, 30, who was working at his computer in his family home in the Oaxaca town of Juchitan when the ground began to tremble.

 Neighbours screamed in terror and some shouted out warnings to run from the electricity poles that looked poised to fall, said Mr Candelaria, who works in telecommunications marketing.

 Tuesday’s quake set off a tsunami warning for the Pacific coasts of Mexico and Central and South America.
-Waves of up to one meter were possible on the Mexican coast, the US National Oceanic and Atmospheric Administration warned.
+Waves of up to 1m were possible on the Mexican coast, the US National Oceanic and Atmospheric Administration warned.

+Helicopters flew low over the Roma and Condesa districts of the capital, apparently looking for damage in streets where many buildings still show the scars of the 2017 quake.

+The city’s mayor said there were two people injured but no major damage from the quake, which hit as millions of people were at home in lockdown due to coronavirus.

-The US Geological Survey said the epicentre of Tuesday’s quake was located 69 km northeast of the town of Pochutla, near the Huatulco beach resort area that is popular with US and Canadian tourists.
+The US Geological Survey said the epicentre of Tuesday’s quake was located 69km northeast of the town of Pochutla.

-It was very shallow, only 26 km below the earth’s surface, which would have amplified the shaking. – Reuters
+It was very shallow, only 26km below the earth’s surface, which would have amplified the shaking.

+Near to the epicentre, Magdalena Castellanos Fermin was in the village of Santiago Astata when the quake struck, sending large rocks tumbling down from the hillside and alarming residents, she told Reuters by telephone.